|

 shell hole in the side of the house.
 The roof remains were scratchbuilt, as were the window frames and bathroom wall.

-the center of the photo.
-In the upper right hand corner, barely visible, is a green metal lawn chair.
-Next to the chair is
+shells in the center of the photo (made from jewelry parts).
+In the upper right hand corner, barely visible, is a green metal

-a door with a fancy metal decoration on it.
-Debris is not as easy as it looks - diversity is the key to realism.
-Explosives
+lawn chair.
+Next to the chair is a door with a fancy metal decoration on it.
+Debris is not as easy as it looks - diversity

-are indiscriminate, blowing buildings and their contents into many different sizes of debris over a wide area.
-Add
+is the key to realism.
+Explosives are indiscriminate, blowing buildings and their contents into many different sizes

-to that blown up parts of streets and vehicles, and add to that the discarded "trash" of war, and a great variety of
+of debris over a wide area.
+Add to that blown up parts of streets and vehicles, and add to that the discarded "trash"

-debris is called for in a realistic street scene.
-The key is to do debris in many layers - typically I do about 7 layers.
+of war, and a great variety of debris is called for in a realistic street scene.
+The key is to do debris in many layers -

 Left: The right side of the diorama.
 A GI takes cover behind a lampost as the Sherman turns into the square.